On the action of relatively irreducible automorphisms on their train tracks: Applications

 \Centralisers

 Before going into the proof, we need to quote some preliminary fact.
 Our proof is based on Remark~\ref{Irreducibility}: Any automorphism $[\phi] \in \Out(F_3)$ is irreducible with respect to some relative outer space $\O(\G)$, for some free factor system $\G$ of the free group $F_3$.
-Equivalently, in the language of free factor systems, $\G$ is a maximal $\phi$-invariant free factor system.

-However, a maximal free factor system for $\phi$ is not necessarily unique.
+Equivalently, in the language of free factor systems, $\G$ is a maximal $[\phi]$-invariant free factor system.
+However, a maximal free factor system for $[\phi]$ is not necessarily unique.
 In fact, there are automorphisms with infinitely many different maximal invariant free factor systems.

-The following theorem shows that under the extra assumption that $\phi$ does not act periodically on any free splitting (i.e. point of some relative outer space), there are finitely many maximal invariant free factor systems.
+The following theorem shows that under the extra assumption that $[\phi]$ does not act periodically on any free splitting (i.e. point of some relative outer space), there are finitely many maximal invariant free factor systems.
 This is proved by Guirardel and Horbez in~\cite{GH2}.

 \begin{prop}[{\cite{GH2}}] Let $[\phi]\in\Out(F_n)$.
-Suppose that there is no free splitting of $F_n$ which is preserved by some power of $\phi$.
-Then there are finitely many maximal $\phi$-invariant free factor systems $\G_1,\G_2,\ldots,\G_K$.
+Suppose that there is no free splitting of $F_n$ which is preserved by some power of $[\phi]$.
+Then there are finitely many maximal $[\phi]$-invariant free factor systems $\G_1,\G_2,\ldots,\G_K$.
 As a consequence, the relative centraliser $C_{\G_i}(\phi)$ has finite index in $C(\phi)$, for $i=1,\ldots,K$. \end{prop} \begin{proof} The first part is a special case of~\cite[Corollary~1.14]{GH2}.
-For the second part, we note that $C(\phi)$ preserves the finite set of maximal $\phi$-invariant free factor systems $\{\G_1,\ldots,\G_K\}$.
+For the second part, we note that $C(\phi)$ preserves the finite set of maximal $[\phi]$-invariant free factor systems $\{\G_1,\ldots,\G_K\}$.
 As the relative centraliser with respect to the free factor system $\G_i$, is simply $C_{\G_i}(\phi) = \Out(F_n,\G_i) \cap C(\phi)$, the result follows. \end{proof}

-On the other hand, we need to understand the complementary case of an automorphism that acts periodically on a free splitting.